asdJPasc/i51/README.md

 Added a log.txt file to track issues that arise while the script is running.

 4. Implemented a keyboard shortcut "ctrl + c" to stop the script and save the log.txt file properly.

+Version 1.2 - 05-24-2023

+1. Removed the accept_button function and implemented a headless browser set to False, allowing manual acceptance of cookies initially.
+The accepted cookies are then saved to the "Do not delete" folder as cache, instead of using hard-coded functions.

+2. Added a custom step function to handle websites that require filtering before capturing screenshots.

 [ Bug fixes ]